andyatkinson/andyatkinson.github.io/elasticsearch.md

 * Index - this is like a RDBMS table
 * Document - this is like a RDBMS row
 * Mapping - this is like an RDBMS DDL structure, although it can be applied upfront or later on.
+Implicit vs. explicit.

 ### More Concepts